-I. INTRODUCTION
+1. INTRODUCTION

-Network operators perform traffic measurements as part of their day by day network management activities that include, for example, traffic engineering, anomaly detection, accounting and capacity planning.
+Network operators perform traffic measurements as part of their day by day network management activities that include traffic engineering, anomaly detection, accounting and capacity planning.
 There exist several ways to perform traffic measurements.
-Some involve router support (e.g., SNMP counters, Netflow [1]), while others require additional equipment to be installed in the network to perform passive or active measurements.
+Some involve router support (e.g., SNMP counters, Netflow [4]), while others require additional equipment to be installed in the network to perform passive or active measurements.